 4. Managed Virtual Assistant Service

-With a managed virtual assistant service, the service provider hires, trains, and manages the VA as its full-time employee, eliminating the need for onboarding and oversite on your part.
-Typically, an account manager is a bridge between you and the VA, ensuring promised service levels and quality.
+With a managed virtual assistant service, the service provider hires, trains, and manages the VA as its full-time employee, eliminating the need for onboarding and oversight on your part.
+Typically, an account manager acts like an in-house manager, bridging you and the VA to ensure promised service levels and quality.

-The account manager documents all processes and trains a backup VA to be ready to take over if the primary VA is absent or moves on.
-The account manager also helps you to optimize the service to maximize productivity continually.
+The account manager documents all processes and trains a backup VA to take over if the primary VA is absent or moves on.
+The account manager also helps you continually optimize the service to maximize productivity.

 The benefits of a managed VA include:

 With a managed VA service, the service provider takes much of the risk of delivering a quality VA service.
 It depends a bit on how an engagement is structured—your risk grows with the length of a contract.
-That said, if a particular VA doesn't work out, a backup is ready to take over.
+If a particular VA doesn't work out, a backup is ready to take over.

 The cons of a managed VA service include:

-If price is your greatest concern, a managed virtual assistant service may not be the best option.
+If price is your greatest concern when comparing the different types of virtual assistant services, a managed virtual assistant service may not be the best option.

-Also, if you only need occasional project-based support, you'll be paying for the time you don't need.
-But if you want to offload ongoing tasks to a VA with a team of trainers and managers behind them and an account manager who guides you on how to best utilize your VA team, it can be a great choice.
+Also, if you only need occasional project-based support, you'll pay for the time you don't need.
+But it can be a great choice if you want to offload ongoing tasks to a VA with a team of trainers and managers behind them and an account manager who guides you on effectively utilizing your VA team.